vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/03_CALENDARIC_REFERENCES_IN_THE_YAJUR_VEDIC_LITERATURE.md

 During the waxing moon ( śukla pakṣa ), the tithi was reckoned from moon-set to moon-set ;, and during the waning moon ( krsna pakṣa ), the tithi was reckoned from moon-rise to moon-rise.
 The tithis were thus of unequal length, as shown by Prof. P. C. Sengupta in Table No. 11 on page 222.

-Of course, full moon takes place by turn in all the nakṣatras.
-But only 12 at approximately equal intervals could be selected.
-But we have too Rauhinya paurṇamāsi etc. the pakṣa when the moon becomes full near Rohini, or Aldebaran ( lunar mansion No. 4).
-But Rauhinya' was not selected for the name of a lunar month, because it was too near Krttikā-Paurṇa māsī.